swedenconnect/technical-framework/07 - Implementation Profile for using DSS in Central Signing Services.md

 **Changes between version 1.1 and version 1.2:**

-- In section 2.2.2, a reference to section 3.1.5 in \[Eid-Registry\] was changed to section 3.1.7.
+- In section 2.2.2, a reference to section 3.1.5 in \[SC.Registry\] was changed to section 3.1.7.

 **Changes between version 1.0 and version 1.1:**